 On the theoretical side, we are interested in computing entropy and mutual information from high-order correlations.
 We also devise methods to probe the surfaces and binding sites of proteins to find druggable targets, by identifying binding hot spots.
-This work is applied through collaborations with a number of drug discovery projects at the University of Cambridge and elsewhere, applying rational methods to design small-molecule inhibitors for diseases such as cancer, malaria and tuberculosis
+This work is applied through collaborations with a number of drug discovery projects, applying rational methods to design small-molecule inhibitors for diseases such as cancer, malaria and tuberculosis.

 The concepts of entropy and mutual information (MI) are fundamental aspects of statistical mechanics.
 However, whilst entropy is a key driver in chemical and biological processes, it remains difficult to model and is consequently ill understood.
 Various entropy estimation techniques have been developed, with the most direct being based on information theoretic approaches.

 Computational molecular design is a useful tool in modern drug discovery.
 Virtual screening is an approach that evaluates individual members of compound libraries.
 In contrast, design approaches construct compounds by combining scaffolds and sidegroups to optimise the calculated binding affinity.

 Inhomogeneous fluid solvation theory (IFST) is a statistical mechanical framework for calculating the effect of a solute on the free energy of the surrounding solvent relative to its bulk state.
 The solute can be a protein, peptide, or small molecule and the solvent is commonly water.
 One of the useful features of IFST is that the free energy changes are calculated for small subvolumes surrounding the solute and this allows the contribution of different regions of space to be calculated and visualized.